MerinS/PipelinedMIPS/README.md

 More details of the project can be found in the project specification pdf in the Document folder.

-I see potential bugs in the modules and associated Register Controller for setting the Registers to busy and then making them free again for avoiding various kinds of hazards.
+I see potential bugs in the usage of RegisterController class for setting the Registers to busy and then making them free again for avoiding various kinds of hazards.
 I will work on them when I have a bit more time.

 Suggestions for improving the codebase are most welcome.